tensorflow/serving/tensorflow_serving/g3doc/serving_config.md

 }
 ```

-The default monitoring endpoint is /monitoring/prometheus/metrics.
+The default monitoring endpoint is `/monitoring/prometheus/metrics`.
-You add 'path' field into prometheus_config in case of changing the default
+You can set `path` field in prometheus_config to change the default path.
-path.

-To read metrics from above monitoring URL, you need to set --rest_api_port to
+To read metrics from above monitoring URL, you need to set `--rest_api_port`
-enable HTTP requests.
-Prometheus Server pulls metrics from the serving which
+flag to enable HTTP requests.
+Configure your Prometheus Server to pulls metrics
-has specified endpoint.
+from Model Server configured by `--rest_api_port` and `path`.

 Tensorflow Serving collects all metrics that are available on Tensorflow and the
 serving itself.